 A separate trial of the same treatment in older and more advanced patients with Sanfilippo type A was terminated in March 2022.
 This trial included patients aged 2-18 years with a Cognitive Developmental Quotient (DQ) less than 60.
 Unfortunately, no improvements were seen in participants' neurocognitive function, and the potential risks from the therapy were deemed higher than the likely benefits to patients with advanced disease.
-Abeona confirmed that patients who had been treated in this trial would continue to have annual safety monitoring with their local physicians.
+The patients treated in this trial are continuing to have annual safety monitoring with their local physicians.